-The proposed PSPO prohibits mooring without consent for longer than 24 hours in the ordinary course of navigation with no return within 72 hours within the listed areas
+The proposed PSPO prohibits mooring without consent for longer than 24 hours in the ordinary course of navigation with no return to that same open space, within 72 hours within the different named listed areas.
+For the avoidance of doubt, a boat may return to a different, named area within the Restricted Areas in the same 72 hour period, provided it does not return to the same named area in that period.

-UNLESS- the Guidance on River Thames: current river conditions advise boats either not to navigate, or to find a safe mooring (on Yellow boards unpowered craft should not navigate, this might include some houseboats without engines, and on Red boards no craft should navigate.)
+UNLESS- the Environment Agency's Guidance on River Thames: current river conditions for the area between Bell Weir Lock to Teddington Lock has issued a Red or Yellow Warning Board, which advises depending on the warning issued, (on Yellow boards unpowered craft should not navigate, this might include some houseboats without engines, and on Red boards no craft should navigate.) that users of powered and/or unpowered boats either not to navigate, or to find a safe mooring.

-In these cases, the PSPO would not be enforced before river conditions return to no stream warnings.
+In these cases, the PSPO would not be enforced until the river conditions are updated to safe conditions as may be relevant to powered or unpowered boats.